Alessandrostr95/MD-Notes/README.md

 forever start index.js
 ```

-**NOTE:** if you prefer, you can use an other tool to run the server application.
+**NOTE:** if you prefer, you can use an other tool to run the server application as a deamon process.

 * * *